 China's heavy construction equipment sector is a good example of where liberalizing forces over an extended period have contributed to robust growth of the sector and the rise of national champions.
-Two decades ago the domestic market was highly segmented, with a long list of Chinese firms dominating the "low-end" wheel loader market, and imports and local production of MNCs in China serving the "high-end" excavator market.
-18 Since the early 1990s, the sector has been relatively open: tariffs on heavy equipment machinery and intermediate goods were low; entry by non-state actors, domestic as well as foreign, was relatively unencumbered; and there were few restrictions on the form of technology transfer allowed, e.g., licensing, joint ventures (JVs), and wholly owned subsidiaries.
+Two decades ago the domestic market was highly segmented with a long list of Chinese firms dominating the "low-end" wheel loader market, and imports and local production of MNCs in China serving the "high-end" excavator market.
+Since the early 1990s, the sector has been relatively open: tariffs on heavy equipment machinery and intermediate goods were low, entry by non-state actors, domestic as well as foreign, was relatively unencumbered, and there were few restrictions on the form of technology transfer allowed, e.g. licensing, JVs, and wholly-owned subsidiaries.
 With one or two prominent exceptions, M&A was also generally permitted.
-On the demand side, small and medium-sized enterprises (SMEs) in the construction sector have been a major source of market demand.
+On the demand side, SMEs in the construction sector have been a major source of market demand.